 The releasereleased in the US in November 1970.
-Bowie was reportedly displeased that the label had changed the title from Metrobolist, and when his UK label prepared to release it in April 1971, he briefly and unsuccessfully attempted to have it retitled Holy Holy, after a recently-recorded single.
+Bowie was reportedly displeased that the label had changed the title from Metrobolist, and when his UK label prepared to release it on 8 April 1971, he briefly and unsuccessfully attempted to have it retitled Holy Holy, after a recently-recorded single.

 The album sold better in the US than in Bowie’s home country.
 Mercury’s publicity department gave it a bigger push, and the warm critical reception led to Bowie undertaking a three-week promotional tour of the USA in February 1971, his first visit there.
 Later that year he spoke to Penny Valentine from UK music weekly Disc and Music Echo, explaining why he thought the album had done well: